SoimulPatriei/RoSimLex-999/README.md

-## The RoSimlex-999 data and code
+## The RoSimLex-999 data and code
 This is the data and the code for the paper "Evaluating computational models of similarity against a human-rated dataset." \
-The code has been tested on **Mac OS X** and **Linux**.
+The code has been tested on **Mac OS X** and **Suse Linux**.

 ### Prerequisites
 1. **Python** 3.6.10 or higher.
 We recommend installing the [Anaconda](https://www.anaconda.com/products/individual) distribution.
 In any case, you have to have NumPy and SciPy installed.
-2. If you want to reproduce the corpus-based results you need to install more things (See below)
+2. If you want to reproduce the corpus-based results you need to install more things (see below).

 ### Data
-1. If you prefer the data in Spreadsheet format you can download it from here: [RoSimlex-999 Data](https://docs.google.com/spreadsheets/d/1QFNIVBmoLonLhr0mRO_jeTciIExD0X4Wa06XWAX5T5U/edit?usp=sharing)
+1. If you prefer the data in spreadsheet format, you can download it from here: [RoSimlex-999 Data](https://docs.google.com/spreadsheets/d/1QFNIVBmoLonLhr0mRO_jeTciIExD0X4Wa06XWAX5T5U/edit?usp=sharing)
 2. You can find the data in text format under the "Data" directory.
   - *RoSimlex-Final.txt*  contains the original Simlex-999 set, the Romanian mappings, the human scores, and the scores computed from corpora embeddings and the semantic networks.